Three shot outside Florida health department building: sheriff's office

+FORT LAUDERDALE, Fla.
 (Reuters) - Three people were shot on Monday outside a health department building in Palm Beach County, Florida, the local sheriff's office said.

-The Palm Beach County Sheriff's Office said on Twitter that it was investigating the shooting outside the C. L. Brumback Health Center in Belle Glade, a small city roughly 85 miles northwest of Miami.
+The Palm Beach County Sheriff's Office said on Twitter that it was investigating the shooting outside the C. L. Brumback Health Center in Belle Glade, a small city in western Palm Beach County, about 85 miles northwest of Miami.

 The sheriff's office did not provide additional details.
 A representative for the department did not respond to a request for additional information.